 The measure by which we track and monitor our progress is through certification with third party platforms that are proven to comply with and promote the necessary practices to achieve our sustainability ambitions, as well as our Sustainable Agriculture Guiding Principles, a comprehensive set of principles to which all suppliers are required compliance.
 Therefore, the indicator to assess progress against this goal is the % of our sourcing that is certified to be sustainable, through our approved list of certifications.
 We continue to work towards our goal of 100% of priority ingredients being certified as sustainable.
-In 2019 we sourced 69% of our beet sugar, 32% of our cane sugar, and 67% of our corn sustainably; 82 and 90% of our globally sourced tea and coffee, respectively, from sustainable sources.
+In 2019 we sourced 83% of our beet sugar, 31% of our cane sugar, and 67% of our corn sustainably; 84 and 97% of our globally sourced tea and coffee, respectively, from sustainable sources.
 Some secondary indicators of the scale of the program are as follows: we are currently tracking SAGP compliance of 13 global priority ingredients, which represent about 80% of our total annual agricultural ingredient purchases.
-In 2019, 54% of these ingredient volumes were SAGP-compliant (up from 8% in 2013, the beginning of the program).
+In 2020, 56% of these ingredient volumes were SAGP-compliant, up from 54% in 2019 and 8% in 2013 at the beginning of the program.
 Challenges we have faced include regulated markets with little sustainability traction, social issues at the farm level, and limited knowledge of sustainability practice by and fragmentation of smallholder farmers.